Saturday, May 10, 2014 the Kalamazoo Astronomical Society (KAS) will

 featuring educational displays, hands-on activities, and special

-presentations to bring science alive for the entire community.
+bring science alive for the entire community.
 This FREE

 event, aimed at the general public, especially families with school age